CLIMATE HYSTERIA AND RELATED MATTERS BUT ‘WHO’ IS BEHIND ALL THIS?

 You may like to consider whether these are all strands of the same Agenda – the destabilising and restructuring of modern developed democratic nations.

 As I stated in my Preface, this is only my opinion based on my readings and researches.
-I wish that you would likewise form your own judgement in similar fashion.
+I wish that you would likewise form your own judgment in similar fashion.
 I would be only too delighted if you are able to make me modify or totally change my opinion.
-If you agree with me, then the question arises how can the potential evils I have identified be confronted, bearing in mind that the current mindset appears to be supported and encouraged by the BBC (they should hang their heads in shame), Sky and most of the Media.
+If you agree with me, then the question arises how can the potential evils I have identified be confronted, bearing in mind that the current mindset appears to be supported and encouraged by the BBC (they should hang their heads in shame), Sky and most of the Media?
 Perhaps, form a movement of a political nature and/or discuss with others if a TV channel can be created and funded so that an alternative view of society contrary to the prevailing world view can be presented?

 Above all, to make the changes necessary to prevent the erosion of the British culture as it was known and appreciated, we must adhere to it within ourselves.
 I would recommend the following, particularly to the younger ones: